Kexin1/DataDrivenAcoustics.jl/README.md

 julia> pm = PekerisRayModel(env,7);
 ```

 We assume an omnidirectional 1 kHz transmitter `tx` at a depth of 5 m at the origin.
 We sample modeled acoustic measurements `tloss` from `pm` at 500 random locations `rxpos` covering an 80 m x 20 m area of interest.
 Those 500 measurements are used to train our physics-based data-driven propagation model.
-We seed the random generator to allow reader replicate the following results.
+We seed the random generator to allow reader replicate the following results[^1].
+[^1]: The presented results are obtained using Julia version 1.7.3.
 ```julia
 julia> Random.seed!(1)
 julia> tx = AcousticSource(0.0, -5.0, 1000.0);